chiathepanda/coding_interview/readme.md

 `docker login`

-Pull the pre-built images from Docker Hub:
+Unncomment 2 image: lines in DockerFile and Pull the pre-built images from Docker Hub:

 `docker-compose pull`